 An added extra…

 I’ve been involved with energy-based approaches to health and well-being for a long time and these naturally flow into my books.
-When required, my fictional characters use some of these beautiful ways to help them with their trials and tribulations.
+My fictional characters use some of these to help them with their trials and tribulations.

 “I loved this book from the very outset and would have read it in one sitting if ‘life’ hadn’t intervened.” — Susan Evans